 - Reporting: Most want to understand the compliance of their environment and see overall insights on patching needed to show that SLAs are being achieved.

-Selecting Patch Management Tools
+Selecting Patch Management Software

 - Cloud or on-premises: if the application is installed inside the corporate firewall, additional hardware and software may be involved.
 On-premises systems may struggle to patch devices outside the firewall.